Rolando-Owan/ESD-Monitor-Protective-Enclosure-Design/README.md

 ## Assembly

-Assembly instructions, exploded views, and Bill of Materials are available in the **Documentation** folder.
+The enclosure is assembled using standard socket head screws and threaded heat-set inserts to provide a durable and serviceable structure.
+The replaceable banana connectors are internally wired to the ESD monitor using 22 AWG stranded copper wire, allowing worn connectors to be replaced without affecting the monitor itself.
+Detailed assembly drawings, the Bill of Materials, and manufacturing documentation are included in the Documentation folder.

 ---

 ## Results

-The final design successfully:

-- Protects the original ESD monitor enclosure.
-- Prevents direct wear of the monitor banana ports.
-- Converts high-cost failures into inexpensive connector replacements.
-- Preserves full visibility of the monitor status LEDs.
-- Simplifies maintenance and assembly.
-- Provides a professional appearance suitable for industrial workstations.
+The final design successfully protects the original ESD monitor from mechanical damage while transferring connector wear to inexpensive, replaceable banana connectors.
+This approach reduces maintenance costs, extends the service life of the equipment, and preserves full visibility of the workstation and wrist strap status LEDs.
+The enclosure also provides a cleaner, more robust appearance suitable for continuous use in a manufacturing environment.

 ---

 ## Software Used

-- SolidWorks
-- PrusaSlicer
-- Git
-- GitHub
+The enclosure and all engineering drawings were designed using SolidWorks, while the STL files were prepared for manufacturing with PrusaSlicer.
+Version control and project documentation are managed through GitHub, ensuring an organized workflow and complete project traceability.

 ---